Introduction

 MAC clauses address a fundamental challenge in M&A: the gap period between signing and closing.
 During this time, which can span weeks or months depending on regulatory approvals and other conditions, the target company remains exposed to business risks.
 The MAC clause allocates these risks between buyer and seller by defining which adverse events allow the buyer to terminate without completing the acquisition.

 This guide explains what MAC clauses are, how they work, what triggers them, and why they matter in practice.
-We will examine the standard structure, common carve-outs, negotiation dynamics, and landmark cases that shaped how courts interpret these provisions.
-Whether you are preparing for interviews or working on your first deals, this knowledge proves essential.
+We'll examine the standard structure, common carve-outs, negotiation dynamics, and landmark cases that shaped how courts interpret these provisions.
+Whether you're preparing for interviews or working on your first deals, this knowledge proves essential.

 What is a Material Adverse Change Clause?